 How many excursions are there?

 The number of excursions in the program varies depending on the season and length of time that your child chooses.
 The Admissions Coordinator can provide more details on how many to expect, based on their specific program choice.

 All breakfasts are covered, along with two lunches and two dinners per week of the program.

 What will the housing accommodations be like?

-Housing varies by location and session and could be a university dorm, an apartment, or international student housing.
+Housing varies by program and could be a university dorm, an apartment, or international student housing.
 We consider the safety of the neighborhood and travel distance to the client when making a final selection.
 Fellows can expect to have at least one roommate.